Bismarck-Mandan Rail Bridge preservation group files appeal over construction permits

-The Friends Of the Rail Bridge on Thursday filed an appeal with the Burleigh County District Court in a bid to save the 140-year-old Bismarck-Mandan Rail Bridge.
+The Friends Of the Rail Bridge on May 5 filed an appeal with the South Central District Court in a bid to save the 140-year-old Bismarck-Mandan Rail Bridge.

 The North Dakota Department of Water Resources in late April issued two state permits that gave Burlington Northern Santa Fe Railway the last regulatory permissions it needed to replace the Bismarck-Mandan Rail Bridge over the Missouri River between the two cities.